 I originally screenshot the whole conversation and copy/pasted quotes that I found telling/problematic with the intention of including them here as “vignettes.”
 As I finish writing this article and listen to my emotions and brain, I realize they don’t belong here.
 If folks want to read the thread, the thread is hyperlinked at the top of the post.
 What I think is the point I try to convey with this post, is that as a field and as a system, the field of music education is at best “not racist” and at worst “racist.”
 I deeply believe it is time for us to do the work of transforming, and becoming anti-racists, through thought + action + reflection.

 Here is a spreadsheet of “CrowdSourced Anti-Racist Songs” I created.
 Feel free to use it, and spread it as much as possible.

 I conclude with the yearning for the kind of self/community reflection that we as White music educators have to do the work of being more anti-racist and less racist.
 We must fix what our teachers got wrong so that our students don’t have to fix as much and we can focus on teaching.
 We must break the cycle of racist curriculum.
 If we don’t do it, the labor will have to be on people of color.
 White people created the social construct we call racism, and we must do the work of abolishing it.

-The Liberation Drum Circles day-long learning experience led by Martin Urbach will take place Saturday, November 9 from 9:15 AM – 3:45 PM at the 2019 NAfME National Conference.
-Separate registration is required, and seats are limited.
-Register today.
+The Liberation Drum Circles day-long learning experience led by Martin Urbach took place Saturday, November 9 from 9:15 AM – 3:45 PM at the 2019 NAfME National Conference.
+Proposals are being accepted through February 3 for the 2020 NAfME National Conference.

 About the author: